LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 csharp
   is the interactive C# statement testing program.

-Other useful commands window commands with different names for Windows and Mac, listed by generic function, with general Windows syntax first and Mac second, and then often examples in the same order:
+Other useful commands with different names for Windows and Mac, listed by generic function, with general Windows syntax first and Mac second, and then often examples in the same order: